hcomet/CheapoDC/README.md

 #### External Input

-* Use the **External Input** temperature set through the Web UI or API as the reference temperature for calculating the controller output.
+* Use the **External Input** temperature set through the [Web UI](#cheapodc-controller-configuration) or [API](#cheapodc-api) as the reference temperature for calculating the controller output.
 This may be the preferred mode when using the controller with KStars/Indi.
-The CheapoDC Indilib driver can use a temperature probe attached to a focuser as the external input.
+The CheapoDC [Indilib driver](#indi-driver) can use a temperature probe attached to a focuser as the external input.
+<br>**NOTE:** If no temperature values have been set for External Input then a value of **-127.0°C** will be shown.
+The Controller, when in Automatic Mode with Temperature Mode set to External Input,  will set output power at the configured minimum output until a value is set via the WebUI or API.

 ## Hardware